 Forrester predicts that online sales will make up 17% of U.S. sales overall in 2022.

-More and more companies are focusing on making money with online marketing.
+More and more companies are focusing on making money with digital marketing.

 Do you want to get left behind?